shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Suddenly, its gut was pierced from behind.
 It held its belly as it bled out.
 Its knees buckled, but something stopped it from falling.
 It looked up and behind at its killer.

 The cat leader stood there in the moonlight.
 Her hair flowed in the wind, royal red and maroon.
-Her face was cast in shadow but her eyes still glowed a bright green.
+Her face was cast in shadow, but her eyes still glowed a bright green.
 Just below her chest were two drums held up by a band.
 They were well worn on the top, but the golden trim showed no sign of age.
-A rolled up scroll hung tightly in the band.
+A rolled-up scroll hung tightly in the band.
 Her hands could be mistaken for furry white gloves and her arms for orange sleeves.
 Her big round belly could not hide its very muscular shape.
 Her tail floated high in the wind, orange striped and red tipped.
 Her paws were completely obscured by red gold-trimmed boots.
 They had an ornate mechanical quality to them, and although they were made of rigid materials, they made no sound when pounding the brick platform.

 The wolf's eyes widened and its jaw fell agape.
 Its face paled and its limbs went weak.
 With one last breath, it let out a pitiful howl.
 The sound nonetheless carried throughout the outpost, calling out to its kin.
 A loud howl erupted from the outpost, warning of the wolf pack that was about to descend onto the cat warriors.